 Using email disclaimers to promote an environmental message is a great way to tell recipients that your organization is committed to protecting the environment and sustainability.
-They are sometimes accompanied by a small green icon.
+They're sometimes accompanied by a small green icon.

 Manage email disclaimer templates with Exclaimer

-Suppose you’re looking for an easy way to ensure all emails sent by your organization have a compliant email disclaimer template appended to them.
-In that case, Exclaimer offers the perfect solutions for you.
+Exclaimer can give you an easy way to ensure all emails sent by your organization have a compliant email disclaimer.

 Find out more and start your free trial today.